top of page

 Efficiency and Productivity: With clear agreements, time and resources can be allocated more efficiently, as everyone knows what needs to be done, by whom, and by when.
 This avoids duplication of effort and ensures that efforts are directed toward the most critical tasks, enhancing productivity.

 Trust and Confidence: Clear agreements build trust among parties.
-When individuals know what to expect from each other and can rely on those expectations being met, it fosters a positive environment where trust can grow.
+When individuals know what to expect from each other and can rely on those expectations being met.
 This trust is essential for effective teamwork and partnership.

 Accountability and Responsibility: Well-defined agreements make accountability and responsibility clear.
 When roles and expectations are explicitly outlined, it is easier to hold individuals and teams accountable for their contributions, which can motivate all involved to meet their commitments.